tsackton/taelgarverse/docs/campaigns/addermarch-campaign/addermarch-session-17.md

 - May 24, 1715 DR, **evening**: The party camps on the road into the Highmoor, following the trail of [Duncan of Haldrenn](<../../people/addermarians/duncan-of-haldrenn.md>) toward [Serethwyn Tor](<../../gazetteer/greater-sembara/addermarch/serethwyn-tor.md>) and the cursed [Serpentine Battleaxe](<../../things/magic-items/serpentine-battleaxe.md>).
 - May 25, 1715 DR: Uneventful travel across the moors; the party camps in the foothills of [Westcliff](<../../gazetteer/greater-sembara/addermarch/westcliff.md>).
 - May 26, 1715 DR: Walk for the morning; in the afternoon, reach an old road that climbs to [Serethwyn Tor](<../../gazetteer/greater-sembara/addermarch/serethwyn-tor.md>).
-Following the trail, the party passes a warning marker from [The Rangers](<../../groups/the-rangers.md>), fights a mass of skeletons, and begins exploring the ruins, finding recent disturbed earth, old scorch marks, and a broken mine map.
+Following the trail, the party passes a warning marker from [Rangers](<../../groups/rangers.md>), fights a mass of skeletons, and begins exploring the ruins, finding recent disturbed earth, old scorch marks, and a broken mine map.

 ## Cast of Characters